ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ### pwd
 The Print Working Directory or `pwd` command prints the directory you are currently working in starting from the root directory.
-When you log into a linux terminal, the original starting point is the `$HOME` directory of the user that was logged into.
+When you log into a Linux terminal, the original starting point is the `$HOME` directory of the user you logged into.
 In this case, that is `/home/user`.
-When you go to other directories such as `/etc`, pwd will print that directory.
-There is some subtleties to this command but for the most part it is a simple print where I am on the system.
+When you go to other directories such as `/etc`, `pwd` will print that directory.
+There are some subtleties to this command, but for the most part, it is a simple print where I am on the system.

 ### ls
 LiSt or `ls` is a command that lists the contents of the working directory.
-Normally, when you create a fresh install of linux or create a new user, this command will show that the home directory is empty for the most part.
-However, if you run the `ls` command on this particular system's home directory, you will find most of the exercises that will be used throughout this guide.
+Usually, when you create a fresh install of Linux or create a new user, this command will show that the home directory is empty for the most part.
+However, if you run the `ls` command on this particular system's home directory, you will find most of the exercises you will use throughout this guide.

-The `ls` command has many important aspects that all relate to listing available file in a directory.
+The `ls` command has many important aspects relating to listing available files in a directory.
 It is worth remembering the following as all are very useful:
 ```
 $ ls -a
 $ ls -l
 $ ls -al
 ```
-When the `ls -a` command is run, the out put will be all the files including hidden files.
+When the `ls -a' command is run, the out put will be all the files including hidden files.
 A hidden file starts with a period such as `.filename` and a hidden directory is something like `.directory`.
 The `ls -l` command shows a "long list" which comes out to be extra information about the files and directories.
 The permissions, file size and date last opened are all visible in the long list.
-The last command `ls -al` or `ls -la`, is simply combining the `-l` and `-a` commands into a single flag.
-All that using both flags does, is make both take affect when the command runs so you get to see both hidden files and the longer list.
+The last command `ls -al` or `ls -la`, is simply combining the `-l` and `-a' commands into a single flag.
+Using both flags makes both take effect when the command runs so that you can see both hidden files and the longer list.

 ### cd
-The `cd` command does exactly what it says on the tin.
-It changes the directory that you are currently in to another directory that is passed as the first argument.
-A couple examples include:
+The `cd` command or "Change Directory" does exactly what it says on the tin.
+It changes the directory you are currently in to another directory, which is the first argument.
+A couple of examples include:
 ```
 $ cd
 $ cd ~/